 As a flight commander, you are both a leader and a follower.
 You must effectively follow your commander and you must teach your followers to effectively follow you.

 What does this mean?
-What exactly is an effective follower in the Air Force?
+What exactly is an effective follower in the Department of the Air Force?
 Why should leaders understand and/or care about followership?

 This lesson provides you tools to get you started.